Jon Gosselin To Work As a Stripper As He Turns 40

 — Jon Gosselin (@jgosselin10) March 24, 2017

 One thing to know is that Jon Gosselin won’t be getting totally nude.
 He will be leaving his underwear on, but it sounds like he will strip off everything else.
-You have to wonder what his ex-wife Kate Gosselin and his children think about Jon being a stripper for one night.
+You have to wonder what his ex-wife Kate Gosselin and his children think about Jon being a stripper for a night.

 Re opened the hometown club in the Crowne Plaza!!!
 New sound, great lights GOODNITES.
 Saturdays 9:30-1:30am. #oldschool #top40 #openformatdj pic.twitter.com/pSjzaRzwuA